e1miran/Now-Playing-Serato/README.md

 #### Extra Content

 For security reasons, __Now Playing__ will ONLY serve either the HTTP refresh page or the titlecard.
 Any other content (images, CSS, JavaScript libraries, etc) must come from another source.

 ## More on Template Files

 In order to provide maximum formatting flexibility, [Jinja2 template](https://jinja.palletsprojects.com/en/2.11.x/templates/) files are used to format the output.  __Now Playing__ provides several built-in example templates that may be modified as necessary to suit your needs.
-Be aware that some information provided to the templating engine is only available when run in Local Mode and only if your songs and videos have the proper IDv3 or equivalent tags in them.
-A tool such as [Musicbrainz Picard](https://picard.musicbrainz.org/) is recommended to fill in as much information as possible as easily and accurately as possible.
+The examples have been copied to your Documents/NowPlaying folder.

 Currently supported variables: